Let’s face it. If you don’t know your customers, you can’t be successful.

 From customer support live chat to chatbots: conversational manner to collecting customer insights can work wonders.

-Unlike surveys and forms, chat offers a hint of personalization and humanity.
+Unlike surveys and feedback forms, chat offers a hint of personalization and humanity.

 This can truly aid the customer experience, as personalization is one of the most important aspects for contemporary customers!